windelbouwman/ppci/docs/reference/utils/graph.rst

 Graphs
 ======

-The :mod:`ppci.utils.graph` module can be used to work with graphs.
+The :mod:`ppci.graph` module can be used to work with graphs.

 For example:

 .. doctest::

-    >>> from ppci.utils.graph import Graph, Node
+    >>> from ppci.graph import Graph, Node
     >>> g = Graph()
     >>> n1 = Node(g)
     >>> n2 = Node(g)